Miro0o/Docs-Notes/Information Science & Computer Science/🔑 CS Core/🛣️ Programming Language Processing & Program Execution/🤡 Program Execution (Runtime)/Procedure (Function) Call & Runtime Memory Layout.md

 Return values are handled by allocating space outside the callee's activation record, often in the caller's activation record or a designated register, with conventions ensuring both caller and callee agree on the size and location of the returned value.

-Calling conventions and [linkage conventions](https://www.sciencedirect.com/topics/computer-science/linkage-convention) are agreements between the compiler and [operating system](https://www.sciencedirect.com/topics/economics-econometrics-and-finance/operating-system) that define the actions taken to call and return from a procedure, including mapping names to values, preserving environments, and enabling interoperability and separate compilation.
-These conventions standardize [calling sequences](https://www.sciencedirect.com/topics/computer-science/calling-sequence), allowing code from different sources and languages to interact safely and efficiently.
+==Calling conventions and [linkage conventions](https://www.sciencedirect.com/topics/computer-science/linkage-convention) are agreements between the compiler and [operating system](https://www.sciencedirect.com/topics/economics-econometrics-and-finance/operating-system) that define the actions taken to call and return from a procedure, including mapping names to values, preserving environments, and enabling interoperability and separate compilation.== These conventions standardize [calling sequences](https://www.sciencedirect.com/topics/computer-science/calling-sequence), allowing code from different sources and languages to interact safely and efficiently.

 The implementation of procedure calls involves four sequences:
 - **[Precall sequence](https://www.sciencedirect.com/topics/computer-science/precall-sequence)** in the caller: prepares arguments and preserves the caller's environment.